Andrettin/Wyrmsun/readme.txt

 * Upgrades
 - The buttons for upgrades that have already been researched now show up, grayed.
-- Coinage now increases trade efficiency for markets.
+- Coinage now decreases trade cost for markets.
 - Added the "Serfdom" law upgrade (icon by Mrmo Tarius), which reduces worker cost but also productivity.
 - Added the "Free Workers" law upgrade (icon by Jinn), which is acquired by default and is incompatible with Serfdom (acquiring this upgrade removes Serfdom and vice-versa).
 The costs of this upgrade scale with quantity of workers owned.